 What are the emotional benefits?

-Below you will find a list of 40 potential emotional benefits.
+Below you will find a list of 40 potential emotional benefits help build an emotional brand positioning statement.
 From my experience, Marketers are better at the rational benefits than they are at the emotional benefits.
-I swear every brand thinks their brand should be the trusted, reliable and yet likeable.
+I swear every brand thinks their brand should be the trusted, reliable and yet likable.
 As a brand, you want to own one emotional space in the consumer’s heart as much as you own the rational space in the consumer’s mind.
 When I push Brand Managers to get emotional, they struggle and opt for what they view as obvious emotions, even if they do not fit with their brand.

 Sorting through the benefits